atomatus/dot-net-boot-starter/README.md

 for current Entities defined in DbSet<> properties or by explicit definition, like below.*<br/>
 ![image](https://user-images.githubusercontent.com/10169901/116172471-37dcc600-a6e1-11eb-9c78-294f54f2fa65.png)<br/>
 *Warning: Define only your own Properties, the Id and UUid (when present) are defined automatically*

+### Infrastructure
+In *Infrastructure* project layer, you can define explicitly the ContextBase as an UnitOfWork, the entities repositroy configuration map.<br/>
+How like, displaying bellow.<br/>

+#### Entity Configuration mapping

+//TODO add image

+#### [Db]ContextBase as UnitOfWork

+//TODO add image

+Or can you register the context base as dynamic and using Ioc concept to register the entities services CRUD.<br/>
+How like, displaying bellow.<br/>

+#### [Db]ContextBase as UnitOfWork dynamic type with Ioc.

+//TODO add image

 ## License